christianpostprivate/DungeonCrusaderV03/README.md

 - PyTMX 3.21.7

 ## Execution
-Download the Project Folder and execute `src/run.py` to play
+Download the Project Folder and execute `src/run.py` to play.
+Creating a virtual environment from `requirements.txt` is adviced.

 ## Controls (so far)
 The Game also supports the XBOX Game Pad